 Stephanie Ortolano became certified in organ performance through the Syracuse Roman Catholic Diocese in her teens while she was the organist for St. Joseph’s Church in Lee Center, NY, studying with Bruce Smith and Stephen Best.
 Since then, she has played for a variety of churches in the Ithaca and Boston areas as she was attending college and graduate school.
 She was also the accompanist for the Cornell University Chorus for several years during her undergraduate days, when she also studied with University Organist Annette Richards.
 Most recently, she was the organist for the Episcopal Church at Cornell.
 Professionally, in 2015 Stephanie completed her doctoral dissertation in Food Policy and Applied Nutrition, with a focus on iron nutrition in young children in Senegal.
 Occasionally she is able to put her passions for great organ music and international development together into concert formats, such as “Bach in a Boubou,” which helped raise funds for the Ousmane Sembene Library in Yoff, Senegal.

 Jennifer Lawrence Birnbaum, Choir Director

-She has a degree in Music Education from Ithaca College, a Masters in Ethnomusicology from Columbia University, and sings with the Cayuga Vocal Ensemble and the Brooklyn World Music Chorus.
+Jennifer has a degree in Music Education from Ithaca College, a Masters in Ethnomusicology from Columbia University, and sings with the Cayuga Vocal Ensemble.
 She lives downtown with her husband, tenor Mark Lawrence and their teenage son, Zeke.